pieroproietti/penguins-eggs/sourceforge/files/VTOYS/README.md

 [Ventoy](https://www.ventoy.net/en/index.html) is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.

-Here we are using the RAW format for the virtual disks of our VMs.
-The images I am releasing are absolutely experimental and consist of a system image, placed on an 8GB RAW disk, on which the operating system and the patch for Ventoy was installed.
-Later the same file was zipped compressed for faster enjoyment via the Internet.
+Here we are using virtual disk in raw format for our VMs.
+The images I am releasing are absolutely experimental and consists of the system image patched for Ventoy, placed on an 8GB RAW virtual disk.
+To save upload/download time, after that I just zipped them.

 I currently created two images:

-* arch-books
+* arch-colibri
-* debian-books
+* debian-colibri

-Copy the images on top of a flash drive with Ventoy already installed and you will have in addition to your isos, machines that while limited, are R/W until the disk is replenished.
+Unzip the images on a flash drive with Ventoy already installed, or inside your hard disk.
+Boot with your prepared Ventoy USB and select the system to start (press F2 to find images on hard disk).

-The possibilities for use are endless, as are those for customization, as you can add packages and data.
+You will run this full system under real hardware.

+The possible applications of this method are almost infinite and, therefore, we are looking for ideas.

 Enjoy